arangodb/docs/3.10/data-science.md

 ArangoDB, as the foundation for GraphML, comes with the following key features:

-- **Scalable**: Designed to support true scalability with high performance for Enterprise use cases
+- **Scalable**: designed to support true scalability with high performance for enterprise use cases.
-- **Simple Ingestion**: Easy integration in existing data infrastructure with connectors to all leading data processing and data ecosystems
+- **Simple Ingestion**: easy integration in existing data infrastructure with connectors to all leading data processing and data ecosystems.
-- **Open Source**: Extensibility and Community
+- **Open Source**: extensibility and community.
-- **NLP Support**: Built-In Text Processing, Search, and Similarity Ranking
+- **NLP Support**: built-in text processing, search, and similarity ranking.

 ![ArangoDB Machine Learning Architecture](images/machine-learning-architecture.png)

 ## Graph Analytics vs. GraphML

-This section classifies the complexity of the queries we can answer to - like running a simple query that shows what is the path that goes from one node to another, or more complex tasks like node classification, link prediction, and graph classification.
+This section classifies the complexity of the queries we can answer - like running a simple query that shows what is the path that goes from one node to another, or more complex tasks like node classification, link prediction, and graph classification.